More Able and Talented at LBJ

 Tips & Suggestions

 If you believe that your child may have a particular talent or skill in a subject, then please contact the school office about this, as we would love to know what your child might do outside school.
-Please contact the school's email address (email@example.com) with this heading for the email, 'For the attention of Miss Baines'.
+Please contact this email address (firstname.lastname@example.org) and include the full name of your child and their class.

 If you have been informed by the school that your child is deemed more able in a particular subject you can support them by: